Toronto's Bike Share system has grown substantially over the past

 August consistently records the highest ridership between 2019 and

-(November to March) have also recently witnessed much higher
+(November to March) have also recently experienced much higher

-ridership compared to previous years.
-The relatively higher
+ridership compared to the same months in previous years.

 A notable difference in trip patterns occurred during the early